 Wireless communications, including such fields as mobile entertainment, RFID, mobile banking and cellphone service, continues to be one of the hottest sectors in the InfoTech market.
-There were an estimated 6.8 billion global cellular communications subscriptions by mid 2013, including more than 326 million in the U.S. alone.
-(Since some people, particularly in developing nations, have more than one subscription, the number of individual subscribers is somewhat less, an estimated 5.4 billion.
-This means that global market penetration is approximately 75% of the population.)
-The number of subscribers to fast, mobile Internet access is already 2.1 billion.
+There were approximately 7 billion global wireless communications subscriptions by mid-2014, including more than 335 million in the U.S. alone.
+(Since some people, particularly in developing nations, have more than one subscription, the number of individual subscribers is somewhat less, an estimated 5.7 billion.
+This means that global market penetration is approximately 79% of the population.)
+The number of subscribers to fast Internet access via wireless devices is already 2.3 billion.

-New cellphone handsets are selling at a rate of about 1.7 to 1.9 billion yearly—making the cellular phone the fastest-selling single item of consumer electronics by far.
-These handsets are purchased by new users (those who are getting cellular service for the first time ever) and by those who are upgrading to newer, more powerful phones.
-(To a growing extent people around the world are upgrading to smartphones.
-For example, more than 60% of U.S. subscribers now carry smartphones).
+New cellphone handsets are selling at a rate of 1.7 to 1.9 billion yearly—making the cellular phone the fastest-selling single item of consumer electronics by far.
+These handsets are purchased by new users (those who are getting cellular service for the first time ever), but more often by those who are upgrading to newer, more powerful phones.
+At a very rapid pace, people around the world are upgrading to smartphones.
+For example, nearly 70% of U.S. subscribers now carry smartphones.

 Most new cellphones feature a dizzying array of advanced features.
 More music-capable cellphones are sold each year than stand-alone portable music players.
 More digital camera-equipped cellphones are sold than stand-alone digital cameras.
-In addition, new cellphones are often Internet-capable, and increasingly able to take full advantage of high speed access.
-This means that some small, lightweight smartphones pack much of the computing power of a standard desktop PC.
+In addition, the best new cellphones and tablets are Internet-capable, increasingly able to take full advantage of high speed access on 3G and 4G networks.
+This means that some small, lightweight smartphones and tablets can do much of the work of a standard desktop PC.

-Total U.S. wireless service company revenues were about $185.0 billion during 2012, up from $169.8 billion in 2011, according to CTIA-The Wireless Association.
-Market penetration of wireless service subscriptions in the U.S. represented 102.2% of the population at year-end 2012 (up from only 79% at the end of 2006).
-American subscribers spend an average of $48.73 monthly on their cellphone bills.
+Total U.S. wireless service company revenues were about $189.2 billion during 2013, up from $185.0 billion in 2012, according to CTIA-The Wireless Association.
+Market penetration of wireless service subscriptions in the U.S. represented 104.3% of the population at year-end 2013 (up from only 79% at the end of 2006).
+American subscribers spend an average of $48.79 monthly on their cellphone bills.
 (In 1998, the average monthly bill was $98.02, but intense competition forced prices to plummet.)
 Advanced services, such as text messaging, Internet access and access to entertainment including videos and games, make up a growing portion of that monthly bill.
-U.S. text messages via cellphones total in the trillions each year.

 In Europe, it would be easy to say that there are too many carriers.
-Mergers may accelerate there, and some firms are beginning to partner-up on infrastructure costs.
-Britain’s O2 UK, a unit of Spain’s Telefonica, and Vodafone are placing their networks into a partnership in order to save costs.
+Mergers have accelerated there, and some firms are beginning to partner-up on infrastructure costs.
+Britain’s O2 UK, a unit of Spain’s Telefonica, and Vodafone placed their networks into a partnership in order to save costs.
 This is not unprecedented.
 In India, carriers have long shared antenna networks while competing head-to-head.
-European companies need to seek strategic mergers or partnerships that would enable them to cut duplicated jobs while building the financial strength needed to pay for continuing network upgrades.
+In July 2014, EU regulators approved Telefonica’s acquisition of E-Plus for $11.8 billion.

-Cellphones continue to replace traditional landlines in U.S. homes.
-As of the beginning of 2012, 35.8% of households had cellphones only.
+Cellphones continue to replace traditional landlines in homes.
+For example, as of the beginning of 2014, 39.4% of U.S. households had cellphones only.
 Meanwhile, mobile shopping is a prime growth area in the e-commerce sector.
-Also, America’s government has long term plans to free up federal and commercial wireless spectrum that is currently allocated to various uses but remains under utilized.
-This could pave the way for future growth of wireless services.

 Worldwide, cellphone use continues to experience extremely rapid growth in emerging markets.
-China has over 1 billion wireless subscriptions, with India topping 860,000.
-In emerging nations, cellphone service is bargain priced.
+China has over 1 billion wireless subscriptions, with India close behind.
+In developing nations, cellphone service is bargain priced.
 Handsets are particularly inexpensive in some regions.
-For example, Nokia recently launched cellphones with a good level of features designed for the African market at $15.00 each—a non-subsidized price.

 Globally, cellphone-based game playing and mobile entertainment such as music and video continue to make great strides, along with the increasing use of social media on mobile devices.
 Cellphones are rapidly becoming everyday banking and payment devices, particularly in Japan, Korea and parts of Europe; that trend will move to the U.S. over the mid-term.
-(In some cases, this is done by using a technology known as nearfield communications to enable cellphones as payment devices when near a cash register or vending machine—somewhat like some credit cards do today.)
+(In some cases, payments are made by using a technology known as near field communication (NFC) to enable cellphones as payment devices when near a cash register or vending machine—somewhat like some credit cards do today.)
 Mobile banking is one of the most popular services for cellphone owners in the emerging world, as wireless innovation is bringing banking services to remote areas for the first time ever.

 There is no end in sight to the rapid acceleration of wireless.
 RFID equipment prices are plummeting while adoption is growing on a global basis.
 Uses for smartphones are growing endlessly.
 Applications for remote wireless sensors of all types are about to soar as technologies improve and costs decline.